 To ensure best results when you pack the column:

-- Use a reservoir or adjustable column large enough to hold the entire slurry, so that the bed can be packed all at once. - Use flow-packing techniques.
-Gravity settling is time consuming and usually results in poor performance.
+- Use a reservoir or adjustable column large enough to hold the entire slurry, so that the bed may be packed all at once. - Use flow packing techniques.
+Gravity settling is timeconsuming and usually results in poor performance.